MidhuCherian/Accounting-Software/README.md

 # Accounting-Software
-front end part of the webpage that shows the list of invoices as list view, detail view of selected invoice list, the pagination and also the searching of invoices.
+front end part of the webpage that shows the invoices as list view, detail view of selected invoice list, pagination and also the searching of invoices.
 # CBA Accounting ClientApp

 ## Editor configuration